cloud-custodian/cloud-custodian/docs/source/quickstart/advanced.rst

   $ custodian run -s out --region all policy.yml

+When using ``all``, one or more regions can be excluded by specifying the ``--exclude-region`` flag.

+  $ custodian run -s out --region all --exclude-region us-east-1 policy.yml

 Note: when running reports against multiple regions the output is placed in a different directory than when running against a single region.
 See the multi-region reporting section below.